Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 The height of your mattress is important because it allows for smooth energy flow under the bed so be sure that your bed is high enough off of the ground for it to circulate.

 Platform beds or ones with storage under the mattress are considered bad feng shui choices as there is no space under the bed for chi to flow which can result in a myriad of problems.
+Try these bed lifters to improve the height of your bed.

 Feng shui experts caution that mirrors in a bedroom can cause disturbed sleep and may invite space for infidelity.
 Mirrors are also considered too energetic for such a restful space.